 Five historic building profiles have been developed for the purposes of profiling typical flood mitigation strategies for a variety of historic building typologies in Muncy.
 The following alternatives represent a range of actual historic buildings (both Outstanding and Contributing categories) with a variety of characteristics and flood risk profiles.
 Each building has an associated aggregate set of data representative of the kind of information that exists for each building in the Muncy National Historic District.
 To successfully protect each structure's historic integrity and reduce its flood risk all relevant data must be collected and analyzed.
-See Appendix A for a spreadsheet of flood and historic data for all buildings located in both the Historic District and the floodplain, and Appendix B for data regarding historic buildings with repetitive flood loss (Appendix B data is only representative of each of the five Alternative buildings in the following section.
+See Appendix A for a spreadsheet of flood and historic data for all buildings located in both the Historic District and the floodplain, and Appendix B for data regarding historic buildings in the following section.
 The template could be built out to include historic flood loss data for all 182 historic buildings in the floodplain).